bluehands/Hangfire.Community.CarbonAwareExecution/README.md

 ```

+## Extensibility

+For custom forecasts or scenarios you don't want the build in provider add a own data provider.
+You may extend the abstract base class *CarbonAwareDataProvider* or use the *CarbonAwareDataProviderWithCustomForecast*.

 ## Methodology

 **Hangfire.CarbonAwareExecution Extension** make use of the [Carbon Aware SDK](https://github.com/Green-Software-Foundation/carbon-aware-sdk) a [Green Software Foundation](https://greensoftware.foundation/) Project.
 There are some extensions to the SDK to use cached offline data sources in our [fork](https://github.com/bluehands/carbon-aware-sdk).